 Is it desirable to translate contact information to a single common language or transliterate contact information to a single common script?

 A key issue that emerged early on in the Group’s discussion was the agreement that their recommendation should bear in mind that the main purpose of transformed data is to allow those not familiar with the original script of a contact information entry, to contact the registrant.
 This means that the accuracy of contact information data that are entered and displayed is paramount.
 There remains however some divergence in the Working Group about whether the need for accuracy is an argument in favour of transformation or not – and this is also reflected in the public comments received (see ‘Community Input’ below).
-At this stage, the Working Group has decided to summarise the discussion and put them to the community to gage support levels:
+At this stage, the Working Group has decided to summarise its discussion and put the arguments it has gathered to the community.
+The summary provide both detailed arguments in favour and opposing mandatory transformation and the WG hopes that community feedback will maximise its consensus level for the Final Report.
+Therefore, WG members strongly encourage the Community to provide additional arguments in favour/opposing mandatory transformation of contact information data further to facilitate the WG’s consensus building process.

 Working Group’s arguments supporting mandatory transformation of contact information in all generic top-level domains